redwoodjs/redwood/docs/docs/how-to/using-gitpod.md

 - It runs `yarn install`, adding all the dependencies for the project
 - Changes the database over to Postgres

-Once everything is up and running, you can click on the Ports tab
+Once everything is up and running, you can click on the Ports tab:

 ![GitPod Ports Tab](https://github.com/redwoodjs/starter/raw/main/images/gitpod-ports.png)